 - Representation of private equity firm officers and directors and portfolio company officers and directors in domestic and international securities litigation and in litigation filed by bankruptcy trustee seeking over $1 billion.

 - Representation of CEO of one of the nation’s largest travel industry concessions in criminal investigation into participation of minority joint venture partners.

 - Representation of CEO of major food producer in congressional investigation into food contamination and food-borne illness.

-- Representation of a bank in Texas in connection with an OCC enforcement action.
+- Representation of a Texas bank in connection with an OCC enforcement action.

-- Representation of directors and officers of failed banks in connection with FDIC demands to compensate the Deposit Insurance Fund in connection with the banks’ failure.
+- Representation of directors and officers of failed banks in connection with FDIC demands to compensate the Deposit Insurance Fund in connection with the banks’ collapse.